vicchig/StudentAgenda/d2/iteration-2.plan.md

 ####
 **Artifacts**
+*   Discord for communication, organization
+*   Git for version control
 *   Trello for task management:
 	*   Trello allows us to create a board to organize our work with scrum
 	*   Used to assign and distribute tasks among team members.
 Also outlined sprint deadlines.